-Top 5 4th Quarter Trades of HO - GuruFocus.com
+Top 5 4th Quarter Trades of Ho - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were HOME FEDERAL BANK OF TENNESSEE’s top five trades of the quarter.
+According to GuruFocus data, these were Horst & Graben Wealth Management LLC’s top five trades of the quarter.

-HOME FEDERAL BANK OF TENNESSEE reduced their investment in ARCA:IVV by 3,273 shares.
-The trade had a 0.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+Horst & Graben Wealth Management LLC reduced their investment in BATS:GOVT by 594,565 shares.
+The trade had a 3.84% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $22.65.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-HOME FEDERAL BANK OF TENNESSEE reduced their investment in ARCA:IVE by 4,913 shares.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $142.12.
+During the quarter, Horst & Graben Wealth Management LLC bought 115,077 shares of NAS:MBB for a total holding of 199,005.
+The trade had a 2.79% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, HOME FEDERAL BANK OF TENNESSEE bought 1,214 shares of NAS:QQQ for a total holding of 3,825.
-The trade had a 0.12% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $275.95.
+During the quarter, Horst & Graben Wealth Management LLC bought 171,120 shares of ARCA:SHYG for a total holding of 177,018.
+The trade had a 1.83% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 4,828 shares in NAS:CSCO, giving the stock a 0.09% weight in the equity portfolio.
-Shares traded for an average price of $45.52 during the quarter.
+The guru established a new position worth 64,927 shares in ARCA:IYW, giving the stock a 1.27% weight in the equity portfolio.
+Shares traded for an average price of $76.39 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.